A precise determination of the top-quark pole mass: Summary

 \section{Summary}

-The PMC provides a systematic, rigorous method for eliminating renormalization scheme-and-scale ambiguities at each order in perturbation theory.
-The PMC predictions are independent of the theorist's choice of the renormalization scheme, the primary requirement of renormalization group invariance.

-We have shown that the renormalization-scale uncertainties for both the total cross-section and the individual differential cross-sections for top-pair production are effectively eliminated by the PMC.
-The residual dependence on the choice of the initial renormalization scale is found to be negligible.
-Thus a comprehensive and self-consistent predictions for the top-quark pair total cross-section and forward-backward asymmetry can be achieved.
-The PMC predictions are in agreement with measurements done by both the Tevatron and the LHC Collaborations.

-We have also given a new determination of the top-quark pole mass in this paper by applying PMC scale-setting for the top-quark pair production cross-sections; a detailed comparison of previous determinations given in the literature has also been presented.
+We have achieved precise predictions for the top-quark pair production cross-section with minimal dependence on the choice of the initial renormalization scale by using PMC.
+The resulting predictions are in agreement with measurements done by both the Tevatron and the LHC Collaborations.
+We have given a new determination of the top-quark pole mass by comparing the PMC prediction for the top-quark pair cross-sections with the latest measurements; a detailed comparison of previous determinations given in the literature has also been presented.
+Our new determination of the top-quark pole masses provide complementary information compared to direct measurements.